pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ## Scientific uncertainty{-}

-Replace text with
+**Replace text with the sigma value and the basis for its calculation.**
-the sigma value and the basis for its calculation.
+The model estimated uncertainty around the 2024 spawning biomass was 𝜎 = **XX** and the uncertainty around the OFL was 𝜎 = **XX**.

 ## Research and data needs{-}

 Research and data needs for future assessments include the following:

 1. Research into ageing methods and availability of reliable age data would be valuable for future stock assessments.
-Otoliths have been collected in good quantities from the NWFSC survey, but there is currently no validated ageing method for Shortspine thornyhead.
+Otoliths have been collected in good quantities from the NWFSC survey, but there is currently no validated ageing method for shortspine thornyhead.
-2. More investigation into maturity of Shortspine thornyhead is necessary to understand the patterns in maturity observed in WCGBTS samples.
+2. More investigation into maturity of shortspine thornyhead is necessary to understand the patterns in maturity observed in \gls{s-wcgbt} samples.
-3. Information on possible migration of Shortspine thornyheads would be valuable for understanding stock dynamics.
+3. Information on possible migration of shortspine thornyheads would be valuable for understanding stock dynamics.
 Analysis of trace elements and stable isotopes in shortspine otoliths may provide valuable information on the extent of potential migrations.
 Possible connections between migration and maturity could likewise be explored.
 4. A greater understanding of the connection between thornyheads and bottom type could be used to refine the indices of abundance.
 Thornyheads are very well sampled in trawlable habitat, but the extrapolation of density to a survey stratum could be improved by accounting for the proportion of different bottom types within a stratum and the relative density of thornyheads within each bottom type.
 5. Additional investigation into spatial stock structure could be valuable for determining whether future assessments should develop a spatial assessment model, or if shortspine thornyhead should be assessed at distinct spatial scales in the future.